Rajganez/blogApp-BE/README.md

-# 📝 Blog Backend API
+# 📝 Blogcom Backend API

 This is the backend API for a blogging platform, built with **Node.js**, **Express.js**, and **MongoDB Atlas**.
 The application supports secure user authentication and full CRUD operations for blog posts.